Mike Batt: 1980s

 As a singer, Batt's solo albums included Schizophonia and Tarot Suite (1979, Epic Records) (both with the London Symphony Orchestra).
 From these albums came the European hit songs "Railway Hotel", "Lady of the Dawn" and "Ride to Agadir".
-The latter tells the story of Moroccans fighting the French colonial power.
 He worked on these recordings with such fellow artists as Colin Blunstone and Roger Chapman as singers on Tarot Suite.
-A version of "Introduction (The Journey of a Fool)" from Tarot Suite was used as the theme for the Sydney radio station, Triple M, from its first broadcast in 1980 until well into the 1990s.
+A version of "Introduction (The Journey of a Fool)" from Tarot Suite was used as the theme for the Sydney radio station Triple M, from its first broadcast in 1980 until the 1990s.
 Over the course of May 2010, this theme tune, still based on the main central riff from "Introduction (The Journey of a Fool)" was re-recorded by Slash, former Guns N' Roses guitarist, as a new theme to mark the 30th anniversary of Triple M in Sydney.
 This was released to air at the end of June 2010.

-In 1980, he released his next solo album, entitled Waves (including the European hit "The Winds of Change"), recorded at Wisseloord Studios in Hilversum, Holland.
-In the same year, he went off with his family aboard his boat, Braemar, ending up in Australia after two and a half years, travelling via France, the West Indies, South America, Central America, Mexico, Los Angeles, Hawaii and Fiji.
+In 1980, Batt released the solo albumWaves, recorded at Wisseloord Studios in Hilversum, Netherlands.
+In the same year, he sailed with his family aboard his boat, Braemar, ending up in Australia after two and a half years, travelling via France, the West Indies, South America, Central America, Mexico, Los Angeles, Hawaii and Fiji.

-In 1981, on the Los Angeles-Sydney leg of the sea voyage, he was commissioned to write a piece for the 50th anniversary of the Australian Broadcasting Corporation which became the musical fantasy production, Zero Zero.
-Batt designed, co-directed (with John Eastway) and starred in the studio-based production of "Zero Zero" shot at Gore Hill studios in Sydney and aired by Channel 4 TV in the UK in the week of the Channel's broadcast launch in 1982.
-The album, featuring Batt with the Sydney Symphony Orchestra was released on Epic as a Mike Batt solo album.
-The show was a combination of music, mime, dance, acting and animation, telling the story of a young man in the far distant future where love has been genetically eradicated.
-Batt's character "Number 17" falls in love and is sent to an emotional decontamination centre called "Zero Zero".
-A single, "Love Makes You Crazy" was released by Sony on Epic Records.
+In 1981, on the Los Angeles-Sydney leg of the sea voyage, he was commissioned to write a piece for the 50th anniversary of the Australian Broadcasting Corporation which became the musical fantasy production Zero Zero.
+Batt designed, co-directed and starred in the studio-based production of Zero Zero shot at Gore Hill studios in Sydney and aired by Channel 4 TV in the UK in the week of the channel's broadcast launch in 1982.
+The album, featuring Batt with the Sydney Symphony Orchestra, was released on Epic as a Mike Batt solo album.
+Batt's character Number 17 falls in love and is sent to an emotional decontamination centre called Zero Zero.
+The single, "Love Makes You Crazy", was released by Sony on Epic Records.